First things first:

 “Bothy” is the Scottish word for a shelter or cottage, in case you’re not up on your Highlands parlance.

-Today, we’re looking in particular at the Artist Bothy, a collaboration between friends Iain Niven (artist) and Gavin MacLeod (architect) that serves as a base for nomadic creatives who don't want their studio tethered to one location.
+Today, we’re looking in particular at the Artist Bothy, a collaboration between friends Bobby Niven (artist) and Iain MacLeod (architect) that serves as a base for nomadic creatives who don't want their studio tethered to one location.
 Artists, right?

 It’s not the only iteration of their vision either.
 The pair together founded the Bothy Project, a nonprofit that facilitates off-grid artist residencies in Scotland by providing them with considered, functional shelters that can be moved about the country.